fifteen598/Livetrack-Hub/README.md

 ## 4.0 | Testing Functions & API Calls
 > after securely configuring the api key, we are able to use it to make API calls.
 Here, I just tested it by writing some functions that will be similarly used for our project.
 ### 4.1 Test: Fetch (get_coords & get_addr)
-- Used *Geocoding API* to convert any given address into a tuple of coordinates
+- Used *Geocoding API* to convert any given address into a string of coordinates
 - Must use making HTTP request using package `requests` in script
-- Pass address along with API key and handled the response that contains coordinates 'results' .json
+- Pass address along with API key and handled the response that contains coordinates 'results' .json **4.1.1
+Refactored get_coords & get_addr**
+- modified the `get_addr` function to accept individual latitude and longitude values.
+- learned that tuples can be easily unpacked by adding a * when passing to a function.
+- note: I wanted to use tuples rather string because it allows for better continuity and flexibility when working with coordinates.
 ### 4.2 Test: Calculating Distance
+- Integrated google distance matrix API for calculating distance & duration between two coordinates.
+Added two new functions `get_distance` and `get_duration`.
+- geopy can also calculate distance but it's calculations are more used to calculate direct distances between two points in a straight line. this will be useful for geofencing in the future